Energy use and conservation in schools

 - lighting sensors must be included

-- the possible energy savings must be assessed by a lighting technician; some EECA business partners (external link) offer this service free).
-They will then send a Project Retrofit application to EECA on your behalf.
+- the possible energy savings must be assessed by a lighting technician.
+Some EECA business partners offer this service free.
+They'll then send a Project Retrofit application to EECA on your behalf.
 EECA will respond within 30 days.

 Having efficient hot water